How to improve inventory turnover – six simple steps

 The benefits of improving your inventory turnover

-If you carry a lot of stock items, you’ll have a lot of money (working capital) tied up in inventory, which can impact your cash flow and profitability.
-Improving your inventory turnover can, therefore, speed up how quickly these items move through your business, converting your investments back into accessible cash (by selling the items or using them in manufacturing processes).
+If you carry a lot of stock items, you’ll likely have a significant portion of money (working capital) tied up in inventory.
+This can directly impact your cash flow and profitability.
+Improving your inventory turnover can accelerate the movement of items through your business, effectively converting your investments back into accessible cash through sales or using them in manufacturing processes.
+This financially rewarding strategy boosts your cash flow while enhancing your profitability.

-In general, a high turnover of stock can improve profitability because:
+In general, a high inventory turnover ratio can improve profitability because:

 • There’s less chance of excess stock becoming obsolete and being sold off at a loss.